bartcui/TravelMate-React/README.md

 ## **TravelMate – A Trip Planning Mobile App**

-### **1. Motivation**
+### **1. Introduction**

 Traveling is one of the most fulfilling ways to experience life and collecting memories that shape who we are.
 However, the way we plan and remember trips often feels fragmented.
 Many travelers still rely on spreadsheets, Google Docs, or notes to organize itineraries and reminders.
 These tools might work early on, but as the details grow, adding flights, checklists, restaurants, and maps etc, it becomes easy to lose track of everything.
 Even worse, once the trip begins, these tools rarely evolve into something that captures what the journey felt like.
 And while photos are the main way we document our experiences, our phone galleries quickly become a chaotic collection of hundreds of unorganized pictures.
 The emotional context, where the photo was taken, what we felt, who we were with often gets lost.
 Social media offers a glimpse of the highlights, but not a private, immersive way to revisit our memories.

 Our project, TravelMate, aims to bridge this gap by creating a travel companion that grows with you — from planning the trip to reliving it afterward.
 It simplifies travel organization, helps you track your journey in real time, and transforms your memories into an interactive, location-aware diary you can return to anytime.
 TravelMate isn’t just about where you go, it’ll be about the story you build along the way.
+This final report summarizes what was completed, what functionality works, and how other developers can reproduce and test the application on their own machines.

-#### **Why this project is worth pursuing**
+#### **Why this project is worth pursuing** - Same as proposal

 Trip planning and travel journaling are universal activities, yet most existing solutions focus heavily on logistics or booking automation.
 Apps like TripIt and Wanderlog excel at managing reservations or collaborative planning, but they can feel complex or impersonal for travelers who simply want an easy, creative way to document their own experiences.
 On the other end, note-taking apps like Apple Notes or Google Keep lack structure, location integration, and the emotional touch that makes travel memories meaningful.